runamoto/OCADU-STUDENT-PRESS/README.md

 #### TODO

-- [ ] Add fonts as files to the project and reference them in the css
+- [done] Add fonts as files to the project and reference them in the css
+- [ ] Fix the glitch in the hover animation
+- [ ] Make pages for the menu options
 - [ ] Figure out how to get stuff from Are.na

 #### Questions to consider